-JSA have had great success in working with schools and education providers to devise bespoke programmes that offer therapeutic intervention and strategies for the most challenging children and young people in the mainstream education system.
+JSA have had great success in working with schools and education providers to devise bespoke programmes to assist children and young people in the mainstream education system with challenging behaviours.

-Typically, we offer a six-week programme, whereby we work with groups of students together, thus making the programmes in question an economically viable choice for our schools to invest their funds.
+Typically, we offer a six-week programme, whereby we work with groups of students together.
+This makes the programmes in question a more economically viable choice for our schools to invest their funds than individual sessions.

-Our work in both primary and secondary schools and establishments is centred on therapy that can allow the children and young people to function more effectively and form a healthier and more positive relationship with their peers and teachers whilst in the school environment.
+Our work with both primary and secondary school groups utilises clinical techniques that will enable the children and young people to function more effectively and form a healthier, more positive relationship with their peers and teachers whilst in the school environment.

-Whilst in an ideal world it would be most beneficial to group the students by age or by the particular challenges they face or present, we realise that schools are limited on time and funds, and so therefore we are happy to work with a range within a group.
-In working with primary schools, a lot of our work centres on play therapy, but in secondary schools, we can often incorporate more ‘adolescent’ therapies if appropriate.
+Whilst it can be beneficial to group the students by age or by the particular challenges they face or present, we recognise that schools are limited on time and funds, and so therefore we are happy to work with a range within a group.
+For primary schools, a lot of our work takes the form of play therapy, but in secondary schools, we can often incorporate more age appropriate therapeutic models.

-We encourage teaching assistants and support staff to be in attendance at the training sessions, especially if they would usually spend a particular amount of time with one or more of the children selected to participate.
-The aim of our programmes is not just to provide therapeutic intervention for the duration of the course we are working within, but to provide a more sustainable model and opportunity for the schools to adopt the tools and techniques that we offer at JSA in order to apply them to their children in the longer term.
+We encourage teaching assistants and support staff to be in attendance at these sessions, especially if they would usually spend a particular amount of time with one or more of the children selected to participate.
+The aim of our programmes is not just to provide therapeutic intervention for the duration of the course we are working within, but to allow the schools to adopt the tools and techniques that we offer at JSA in order to better support their pupils in the long term.

 Covering the North West